radiantlogic-v8/documentation-new/documentation/installation-guide/02-installation.md

 Please see the System Requirements document and the RadiantOne Hardware Sizing Guide for proper sizing of the machines.

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE - When deploying a cluster, nodes must be running on hardware that is configured for optimal redundancy and highly reliable connectivity between the cluster nodes/machines.**
+>When deploying a cluster, nodes must be running on hardware that is configured for optimal redundancy and highly reliable connectivity between the cluster nodes/machines.

 If you received a cluster-based license key, the same key value can be used for all nodes you install in a given cluster.
 If you received a server-based/single node license key, each RadiantOne server you deploy requires its own Radiant Logic license key.**